 I therefore raised the issue at the University All-Hands Meeting in November 2022 and we were told it would be reviewed.
 (For people with a Cambridge logon, the recording is here.)
 I then stated the case for reform briefly in comments in the Regent House the following day.
 A survey of 50 random professors revealed that about 70% want to abolish EJRA entirely while about a quarter want to reform it, perhaps by raising the age to 75 in line with the Universities Superannuation Scheme and the judiciary.
 Only two respondents were content with the current state of affairs.

-We therefore called for a Discussion of a Topic of Concern in the Regent House in January 2023, so that the review could hear the widest possible range of voices and get democratic input at an early stage.
+We therefore called a Discussion in the Regent House in January 2023, so that the review could hear the widest possible range of voices and get democratic input at an early stage.
 The transcript of the Discussion appeared in the Reporter v 6685, 1 Feb 2023, at pages 304-318.

 The university Council's entirely predictable response was to set up a committee to produce a Report this academic year, after which we would be able to vote to amend the policy in the 2023-24 academic year.
 Given that the courts have now had their say, sacking more people in September 2023 was simply illegal.

 In March 2023, the Employment Tribunal found that Oxford's forced retirement policy is unlawful (press).
 Cambridge's policy is almost identical, as they copied ours.
 In June 2023 the Commissary – the university's internal supreme court – warned of massive reputational damage if the University were to wrongfully dismiss staff in September 2023.
 This is at the end of a decision in which he concludes that he unfortunately does not have the jurisdiction to intervene.
 (Our claim is here, the university's response here and here, and our reply here.)
-The University sacked about thirty of us anyway.
-We are taking action at the Employment Tribunal for reinstatement.
+The University sacked about thirty of us anyway in September 2023.
+More than one of us is taking action at the Employment Tribunal for reinstatement.

 Ross Anderson

-For more on the Campaign for Cambridge Freedoms, see our 2020 web page on academic freedom; our 2018 web page on votes for research staff; our 2007-10 web page which evolved through various governance tussles; our campaign web page on the IP issue; our 2003-7 web page; and our page on the IP ballot result.
+Cambridge University often takes years or even decades to catch up with the society it serves and the more modern universities with which it competes.
+We didn't admit nonconformists, Jews or atheists until 1863, or allow women to graduate until 1948.
+The Campaign for Cambridge Freedoms was set up in 2003 and has tackled a series of issues affecting academics, staff and students.
+For some of our past campaigns, see our 2020 web page on academic freedom; our 2018 web page on votes for research staff; our 2007-10 web page which evolved through various governance tussles; our campaign web page on the IP issue; our 2003-7 web page; and our page on the IP ballot.

 Show your support by linking to us at: http://www.freecambridge.org